 People are oppressed and wars are fought over strongly held opinions and the deep-seated beliefs they create.
-We inherit them from our ancestors, pass them to our children, and reinforce and strengthen them in our groups and social circles.
+We inherit them from our ancestors.
+We pass them to our children.
+And, we constantly reinforce and strengthen them in our groups and social circles.

 Mindfulness, on the other hand, helps us drop those attachments.
-It helps us see that we are all connected.
+It helps us see we are all connected.
 It allows us to have a preference without closing our minds.

 Which means you can like Mexican food better - just don't start a war over it!

 Life seems to be a roller coaster of ups and downs.
 All of us are endlessly searching for happiness as we stumble from one problem to the next, trying to cope as best we can.